Sophie Ecclestone: International

 On 18 June 2020, Ecclestone was named in a squad of 24 players to begin training ahead of international women's fixtures starting in England following the COVID-19 pandemic.
 In February 2021, during England's tour of New Zealand, Ecclestone took her 100th international wicket.
 In June 2021, Ecclestone was named as in England's Test squad for their one-off match against India.

 In December 2021, Ecclestone was named in England's squad for their tour to Australia to contest the Women's Ashes.
 In February 2022, she was named in England's team for the 2022 Women's Cricket World Cup in New Zealand.
 During the tournament, she took a total of 21 wickets, just two short of Lyn Fullston's all-time record for ODI World Cup tournaments; her scalps included three back-to-back three-wicket hauls.
 On 31 March 2022, in the semi-final match of the World Cup against South Africa, Ecclestone took her first five-wicket haul in WODIs, with 6/36.

 In July 2022, she was named in England's team for the cricket tournament at the 2022 Commonwealth Games in Birmingham, England.

+She was named in the England squad for the 2024 ICC Women's T20 World Cup.

+Ecclestone won the Women's Cricket Award at the 2024 Cricket Writers' Club Awards.
+In December 2024, she was ranked no.1 T20I bowler and overtook Sadia Iqbal.

+She was named in England's squad for their multi-format tour to South Africa in November 2024.

+Ecclestone was named in the England squad for the 2025 Women's Ashes series in Australia.

 Personal life

-Ecclestone has a fiancé, Craig, and an ambition to become a pilot, as well as a World Cup winner.
-However, she told BBC Sport in 2020 that Craig had been "not thrilled" at the prospect of accompanying her on a flying lesson flight her parents had given her for her twenty-first birthday.
+Ecclestone told BBC Sport in 2020 that she had an ambition to become a pilot.
+As of 2022, she had a fiancé named Craig and a dog named Rex.